objectivedynamics42/studio-one/RecordingNotes.md

 ## Bouncing down Midi Tracks to Audio
 ### TODO Make proper markdown links
 Select the tracks you want to bounce down (left hand side where the arm and monitor buttons are), right click and select "Transform to Audio Track"
 	https://www.youtube.com/watch?v=P4t4zngkrko

 # Recording Audio
 ## Audiobox iTwo
 ### TODO Grab an example image from the net and update the text
 Each of the two inputs can accept line or instrument levels.
-You can switch between line and instrument level using the input source button:
+You can switch between line and instrument level using the input source button.
+Channel 1's (left) input source button is highlighted below:
 ![AudioBox iTwo input source](https://github.com/objectivedynamics42/studio-one/blob/main/images/audiobox-itwo-input-source.png?raw=true)

 For a guitar, if connecting directly to the iTwo, you should be using the instrument setting and the corresponding blue LED should be illuminated.
 If connecting via the Helix, you should use line level and the blue LED should be off.

 ## Hiding unused channels
 ### TODO Add an example image and update the text
 It looks like Impact adds eight channels.
 If you assign all of your drums to the same channel that will give you 7 channels that you don't need.
 You can hide them from the channel list - click on the hamburger in the bottom left corner of studio one to bring it up.
 Then right click on a channel and select hide

 ## Automatically returning to the start of a track once you've finished playing or recording
 Transport | Options |  Return to Start on Stop